plin0022/Start-Kit/README.md

 ```

 ## Notes
-You might need the following contents since our work is based on the start-kit
+You might need the following content since our work is based on the start-kit

 ## ---------------------------------------------------------